 (%i3) ratsimp(%o2); 7 6 5 4 3 2 (%o3) (- 131072 x ) + 458752 x - 638976 x + 450560 x - 168960 x + 32256 x - 2688 x + 64This shows that symbolic differentiation can produce large symbolic expressions that take correspondingly long to evaluate (problem known as expression swell).

-In its simpler form (called forward-mode automatic differentiation), the idea is simple.
-Let's consider the first derivative of a scalar function f: R → R. Given a real number x, we define its dual x+xdε such that
+In its simpler form (called forward-mode automatic differentiation), the idea is straightforward.
+Given a real number x, define its dual x+xdε such that

-Setting arbitrarily xd = 1, the coefficients of the ε term provides the first derivative of the function, f'(x).
+Setting arbitrarily xd = 1, the coefficients of the ε term provide the first derivative of the function, f'(x).

 Hence, given the dual version of the polynomial p(x) it is easy to extract automatically its derivative p'(x) = p1 + 2p2x as the coefficient of the ε term when xd = 1.
 In procedural terms, given a function f the idea is to advance as: